Heritage and Family Tradition

 I didn't have much to go on many years ago, but I do remember as a child that I felt my paternal grandmother Georgie Ives was selfish...after all I was just a child, and certainly a childish way of thinking...of course I wanted to prove this wrong!
 I felt bad that "I judged the book by the cover."
 I found out that my gr gr grandfather (her grandfather) Lawson C. Ives was from the clock-maker family in Hartford CT.
 He was a generous man, also a philanthropist sharing his wealth with the needy, building a Civil War Widows Home.
 Even after his death, leaving most of his wealth to the needy.

-A gift for the Civil War Widows and their families
+A gift for the Civil War Widows ~ the Immanuel House

-I'm proud that my ggGrandfather thought enough of the poor and the hurting by building this place to live.
-In his will he left a great deal more for the poor and a Church .
+I'm proud that my family thought enough of the poor and the hurting, by building this place to live.
+In his will he also left a great deal more for the poor and a Church .

 Because of my Family History webpages, I have treasures of information from worldwide readers contacting me...but, I'm still far from knowing many things in my brick wall.